The Altered States (1980) is a thought-provoking spiritual movie.

-The protagonist (Eddie) had a much higher consciousness than the average person.
+This proves that Eddie has a much higher consciousness than the average person.

-Those visions lasted until Eddie was 16 when his father became sick and died.
-Shocked by his beloved father’s anguish, Eddie lost his faith in God (a spiritual choice towards darkness) as well as his connection to the higher spiritual world.
+Those visions lasted until Eddie was 16.
+At that time his father became sick and died.
+Shocked by his beloved father’s anguish, Eddie lost his faith in God, in other words, he made a spiritual choice towards Darkness.
+This was his first exam.

 As an adult, Eddie becomes a scientist.
 His life script pushes him towards the next evolutionary step.
 Eddie investigates a correlation between changes in a human’s conscious and physical existence.

-He is committed to his intentions and invests lots of time and energy into his research, risking his own health and even life.
+He is committed to his intentions and invests lots of time and energy into his research, risking his health and even life.

 Eddie’s wife is a scientist too, but she has a lower consciousness than Eddie does and can’t understand his spiritual search.

 - Note: This statement was well-known by the ancient alchemists.
-They realized that to transform a metal to gold, one must change his consciousness.
+They realized that to transform metal to gold, one must change his consciousness.